 |June 30||The regiment mustered 11 officers and 211 enlisted men present for duty, equipped.
 After dark Captain Koenig was ordered to take 100 men on a reconnaissance to Creagerstown looking for Confederate cavalry.
 After marching about 5 miles he halted so his men could sleep.
 Before resuming he received an order to return to the regiment, which was ordered to resume the march.|

-Lieutenant Colonel August Otto led the two companies of the regiment that were not with Captain Koenig into Gettysburg and into battle on the north side of town.
+Part of the 58th New York Infantry Regiment reached the battlefield as the battle was beginning.
+Lieutenant Colonel August Otto led two companies into Gettysburg and into battle on the north side of town.
 After the line collapsed the companies fell back through the town to Cemetery Hill.

 In the evening Lieutenant Colonel Otto was ordered to General Schurz’s staff as chief of staff, leaving Captain Koenig in command of the regiment.

 Two companies of the regiment held this position July 1, 1863 until ordered to Cemetery Hill.
 Were there joined by the other companies and engaged on the 2nd and 3rd.
 After the repulse of Pickett’s Charge, skirmished into Gettysburg.